avisrilab/avisrilab.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Avi Srivastava is an Assistant Professor in the Gene Expression & Regulation Program at the Ellen and Ronald Caplan Cancer Center, Wistar Institute.
+Avi Srivastava is an Assistant Professor in the Gene Expression & Regulation Program at Ellen and Ronald Caplan Cancer Center of the Wistar Institute.

 Before joining Wistar, he was a postdoctoral researcher working with professor Rahul Satija in the Department of Biology at New York University and New York genome Center.
-He obtained Ph.D. in Computer Science at Stony Brook University, New York.
+He obtained Ph.D. in Computer Science at Stony Brook University, New York, advised by professor Rob Patro.